 The "farther" you store the archive from the original folders, the safer it will be in case of disaster.
 For example, saving the archive to another hard disk will protect your data if the primary disk is damaged.
 Data saved to a network disk, an FTP server or removable media will survive even if all your local hard disks are damaged.
-You can also use the Acronis Secure Zone for storing backups if you are using the Windows version of the product. (see details in Acronis Secure ZoneTM (p.
-20)).

-See notes and recommendations for supporting FTP servers in Supported storage media (p.
-14).
+See notes and recommendations for supporting FTP servers in Supported storage media.

-After selecting the archive location and naming the backup archive to be created, you have completed all the required steps for a backup task and this is confirmed by the fact that you come to the Finish step with the Summary of the backup task being displayed on the right pane.
+After selecting the archive location and naming the backup archive to be created, you have completed all the required steps for a backup task and this is confirmed by the fact that you come to the Finish step with the Summary of the backup task being diaplayed on the right pane.
 All the remaining steps are optional and in many cases you may omit them and just click Proceed.
 For example, when you want to proceed with backup right away, you can omit the Scheduling step.
 If you do not want to exclude any files from the backup, you can omit the What to exclude step.
 When you want to use the default backup options, you can omit the Backup options step, and so on.